Did you purchase some beer forever ago that you just found in the fridge? Are you wondering gif it’s still good? You’ve come to the right place!

 But that isn’t the only uses for expired beer.
 You can also make a Beer Barbeque sauce that you can slather on top of all types of dishes.

 Beyond the kitchen, you can also use expired beer to clean many things around the house.
-We’ve listed all of the purposes for expired beer that we can think of below:
+Check out some of these creative uses for your expired beer:

 - Polishing kitchen pans and pots